 Set aside at least 2 days for this beautiful coastal adventure, and be fully prepared for some steep climbs.
 If you love being by the sea, the Berwickshire Coastal Path is the perfect walk for you.
 Across the route, there will be dramatic clifftop scenery to make every step worth it.
 From the most spectacular arches and stacks to crumbling castle ruins.
 The trail starts at the village of Cockburnspath in the north and will take you around the St. Abb’s Head National Nature Reserve, past several sandy beaches all the way to the town of Eyemouth, before eventually crossing over into the English border.
 For those who don’t have a few days here, you can easily break the route down into smaller sections for a day hike.
 Such as Cockburnspath to Dowlaw (7.4 miles) or Dowlaw to St Abbs (6.8 miles).

 Time: 2-4 days

-The Dava Way connects the historic towns of Forres and Grantown-on-Spey, with a distance totalling 24 miles and most of those miles will take you through open countryside.
+The Dava Way connects the historic towns of Forres and Grantown-on-Spey, with a distance totaling 24 miles and most of those miles will take you through open countryside.
 So you can enjoy off-road walking, without the danger of traffic or crossing busy streets during busy hours.
 Much of the route also follows the old Highland Railway line, with the mind-blowing vistas of farmland, wooded areas and moorland.
 Not only is the Dava Way extremely popular with hikers, but it’s also the perfect place for cycling and experiencing the Scottish country on two wheels.
-From your starting point in Forres, you will move onto Dunphail, followed by Dava and then onto the finish at Grantown-on-Spey where you will find the Grantown Museum and some fabulous cafes, tea rooms and ice cream parlours.
+From your starting point in Forres, you will move onto Dunphail, followed by Dava and then onto the finish at Grantown-on-Spey where you will find the Grantown Museum and some fabulous cafes, tea rooms and ice cream parlors.

 Distance: 24 Miles